jizumer/rock-paper-scissors-arena/README.md

 * Backend source code in a mono-repo approach.
 It's Java based, structured with gradle.
 This configuration is a proposal for a single repository, that would allow to deploy different applications based on the same bounded contexts.
 * The source code is distributed in contexts, modules and aggregates.
 The logic has been pushed towards domain entities as far as the proposed statement allows it.
+There are typical Hex Architecture layers, and application and domain services have been identified.
 * There are two main contexts identified: "dashboard" and "playground".
 Although it has not been possible to promote domain objects from one domain to the other, both have been created in order to illustrate this approach and for discussion.
 * There is also a "core" domain, for shared resources between different potential parts of the codebase and even the